EmilyEmmi/MarioHunt/README.md

 <br/>
 <br/>
 <br/>
-Main Programming by EmilyEmmi, and TroopaParaKoopa
+Main Programming by **EmilyEmmi**
+Some additional programming by **TroopaParaKoopa**

-Automatic Doors and Disable Star Spawn Cutscenes by Blocky, and Sunk
+Automatic Doors and Disable Star Spawn Cutscenes by **Blocky** and **Sunk**

 Spectator mod by Sprinter05
 <br/>
 <br/>
 <br/>
-Spanish Translation made with help from TroopaParaKoopa (I've gotten mixed feedback on the quality, so please report any inaccuracies)
+Spanish Translation made with help from KanHeaven and SonicDark

 German Translation made by N64 Mario

 Brazillian Portuguese Translation made by PietroM

+If you would like to make changes or submit your own translation, check lang.lua for details
 <br/>
 <br/>
 <br/>
-Port of "Shooting Star Summet" by pieordie1 [(here)](https://www.smwcentral.net/?p=section&a=details&id=13275)
+Port of "Shooting Star Summit" by pieordie1 [(here)](https://www.smwcentral.net/?p=section&a=details&id=13275)
 <br/>
 <br/>
 <br/>